-In September 2020, the Company amended the sublease agreement entered into in April 2020, to include additional facility space in Redwood City, California for a four-year term.
-The amendment was accounted as a separate sublease agreement.
-The sublease agreement contained a rent-free period through February 14, 2021, after which rent is approximately \$0.1 million per month and is subject to an annual increase of 3.5%.
+Sublease Agreement was accounted as a separate sublease agreement.
+The First Amendment to Sublease Agreement contained a rent-free period through February 14, 2021, after which rent is approximately \$0.1 million per month and is subject to an annual increase of 3.5%.
 The Company is responsible for its share of real estate taxes, common area maintenance and management fees.
 The Company is eligible to receive a tenant improvement allowance of \$0.7 million to fund facility enhancements.
-The sublease agreement can be extended for an additional twelve-month period, at the Company's option.
+The First Amendment to Sublease Agreement can be extended for an additional twelve-month period, at the Company's option.
 For accounting purposes, the lease term is 4 years as it is not reasonably certain that the Company will exercise the renewal option.
-The amendment also changed the lease term entered into in April 2020, which was extended until May 31, 2024, but left the early termination clause unchanged.
+The First Amendment to Sublease Agreement also changed the lease term entered into in April 2020, which was extended until May 31, 2024, but left the early termination clause unchanged.
 In September 2021, the Company became reasonably certain that the early termination clause would not be exercised as capital expenditures on the facility build-out created sufficient disincentive to terminate the lease early.
-The lease term was reevaluated and extended from November 30, 2021 to May 31, 2024.
+The lease term was reevaluated and extended from November 30, 2021 to May 31, 2024, ln April 2023, the Company entered into a Second Amendment to Sublease Agreement (the "Second Amendment to Sublease Agreement") to remove the early termination clause and extend the lease term by four months to expire contemporaneously with the expiration date as defined in Sublease Agreement.
+The amendment was accounted for as a modification that resulted in additional right of use assets in exchange for lease liabilities of \$0.2 million.

-The Company has leases on ten vehicles with an average lease term of 2.9 years.
+The Company has leases on thirteen vehicles with an average lease term of $3.0\ years$.